-If the configure fails, it may be due to missing or old dependencies.
+If configure fails, it may be due to missing or old dependencies.

-./configure when it succeeds displays a report with the building parameters.
-This report is saved into config.report and embedded into executable binaries, e.g., kea-dhcp4.
+If configure succeeds, it displays a report with the parameters used to build the code.
+This report is saved into the file config. report and is also embedded into the executable binaries, e.g., kea-dhcp4.